tweag/python-monorepo-example/content/blog/2017-12-21-reflection-tutorial.md

   and `ReflectedOrd s a`.
 However, while, `reflectOrd` and `unreflectOrd`, have no computational cost, using them in combination with `map` will traverse the list.
-If you are dissatified with this situation, you will have to learn about the [Coercible](https://www.stackage.org/haddock/lts-9.0/base-4.9.1.0/Data-Coerce.html) type class.
+If you are dissatisfied with this situation, you will have to learn about the [Coercible](https://www.stackage.org/haddock/lts-9.0/base-4.9.1.0/Data-Coerce.html) type class.
 I would start with this [video from Simon Peyton Jones](https://skillsmatter.com/skillscasts/5296-safe-zero-cost-coercions-in-haskell).